alebcay/awesome-shell/README.md

 * [modules](http://modules.sourceforge.net/) - Classical Tcl-based Environment Modules managing the shell environment (compare to Lmod, direnv, and autoenv)
 * [nnn](https://github.com/jarun/nnn) - File browser and disk usage analyzer with excellent desktop integration
 * [parallel](https://www.gnu.org/software/parallel/) - Build and execute shell command lines from standard input in parallel
+* [pass](https://www.passwordstore.org/) - Manage passwords from the command line with GPG encryption and optional git integration.
 * [pathpicker](https://github.com/facebook/PathPicker) - Accepts inputs like grep, searches, git etc; allows selecting files from the result of the input, which you can then open or provide as argument to a command.
 * [pdd](https://github.com/jarun/pdd) - Tiny date, time diff calculator with timers
 * [percol](https://github.com/mooz/percol) - Adds flavor of interactive filtering to the traditional pipe concept of UNIX shell